juliusgarbe/dotfiles/README.md

 For more capabilities of the ZSH agnoster theme and tips how to customize the prompt view, see [here](https://github.com/agnoster/agnoster-zsh-theme).

 ## Installing and managing dotfiles

+> :warning: **WARNING:** These files contain code which affects the way your system behaves. **DO NOT** use blindly unless you know what that entails and only after reviewing the code.
+Use at your own risk!
+And always remember: with great power comes great responsibility. :point_up:

 Before installation, make sure to back up already existing configuration files in your $HOME folder if you care about them, so they won't be overwritten by Git.
 To install, use the following commands (note, that this dotfile repository should be managed as a *bare Git repository*):
 ```
 git clone --bare https://github.com/juliusgarbe/dotfiles.git $HOME/.cfg